pepkit/eido/docs/README.md

 An eido schema is written using the JSON Schema vocabulary, plus a few additional features:

 1. **required input files**.
-Eido adds `requied_files`, which allows a schema author to specify which attributes must point to files that exist.
+Eido adds `required_files`, which allows a schema author to specify which attributes must point to files that exist.
 2. **optional input files**. `files` specifies which attributes point to files that may or may not exist.
 3. **project and sample validation**.
 Eido validates project attributes separately from sample attributes.
 4. **schema imports**.
 Eido adds an `imports` section for schemas that should be validated prior to this schema